ember-modifier/ember-modifier/README.md

 _misusing_ the getter in order to run its side effect whenever it is rendered in the template.

-Side effects can make code very difficult to reason about, since any function could be updating a value elsewhere.
-In fact, the code above is very buggy:
+Unmanaged side effects can make code very difficult to reason about, since any function could be updating a value elsewhere.
+In fact, the code above is very
+buggy:

 1. If the `@onClick` argument ever changes, it won't remove the old event listener, it'll just keep adding new ones.